sadafshahab12/giaic-assignment-4/README.md

 print(result) # This will print: None

 …it will always print None because .append() doesn't return the updated list — it just updates the original list.

+### mins, secs = divmod(t):

+The divmod(t) is like a helper that takes the total seconds and turns them into minutes and seconds. end="\r" makes it update on the same line instead of printing new lines.